Aaron P. LeMieux

 Eileen started MTN Strategies, a consulting practice that embraces an authentic and personalized approach to identify pain points and partner with you to provide practical solutions.
 She has a wide-ranging experience working in all dimensions of nonprofit management, including but not limited to fundraising (operating, capital and endowment), financial health, board relationships, staff leadership, and organizational administration.
 During her tenure as a CEO, she began developing consulting skills having worked with several nonprofit cancer support centers throughout the United States.

 Eileen believes it is critically important to "invest" her time and expertise to help make the community-at-large a better place to live and thrive.
 While she was providing leadership for TGP, she served on the ADAMHS Board of Cuyahoga County and Mayor Frank Jackson's Task Force on Community Efficiencies for the City of Cleveland.
-Additionally, she serves on Leadership Cleveland’s Alumni Advisory Council and the Community Advisory Board for the Master of Nonprofit Administration at John Carroll University; volunteer as a mentor in the CWRU Venture Mentoring Program and is helping to develop and will take on the role of Research Advocate for the Case Comprehensive Cancer Center.
+Additionally, she serves on Leadership Cleveland’s Alumni Advisory Council and the Community Advisory Board for the Master of Nonprofit Administration at John Carroll University, volunteers as a mentor in the CWRU Venture Mentoring Program and is helping to develop and will take on the role of Research Advocate for the Case Comprehensive Cancer Center.
 Eileen has been a Sr. Clinical Instructor through the Department of Family Medicine for over 25 years.
 Having lived in the Greater Cleveland area for 44 years and as an alum of Leadership Cleveland (2003), Eileen has developed broad-based relationships with many of Cleveland’s top nonprofit, corporate and government leaders.
 Additionally, she has mentored other nonprofit professionals in and outside of the Greater Cleveland area and has been a guest lecturer for John Carroll University’s Graduate Nonprofit School of Management and Case Western Reserve’s Graduate School of Social Work.

-Eileen has an undergraduate and a Master’s degree in Social Work from the Ohio State University and am a Licensed Clinical Social Worker/Supervisor (LISW-S).
+Eileen has an undergraduate and a Master’s degree in Social Work from the Ohio State University and is a Licensed Clinical Social Worker/Supervisor (LISW-S).
 She is grateful to have a fabulous family that includes 4 glorious grandchildren.
 In addition to her professional life, she enjoys yoga, fitness training, golf, bicycling, swimming, skiing, tennis, hiking and exploring the world.

 Joe Jankowski, PhD